01 / 05 / 2020

 Hi Everyone... my name is Katie, and I work on recruitment at Sandra Reynolds.
 We are always looking for fabulous new faces and it’s mine and my colleagues jobs to go through all of your applications and get in contact with you to come in and meet us at either our London or Norwich office.
 In today's post we'll be talking about how to apply to our agency and what you need to do if you're contacted to meet with us.

-If you're successful and we invite you in to meet with us, we are looking to see you as natural as possible.
-Making sure you're prepared is essential as the impression you make when you come in to see us is how we assume you will be if we send you to a client casting.
-If you are late, scruffy or unprepared, we will assume this is how you always conduct yourself and we will be unliklely to offer you a place on the books.
+If we invite you in to meet with us, we are looking to see you as natural as possible.
+Ensuring you are prepared is essential as the impression you give when you come in to meet us is the same we will assume you will be if we send you to a client casting.
+If you are late, scruffy or unprepared, we will assume this is how you always conduct yourself and we will be unlikely to offer you a place on the books.